aunghtet008900/RootMe/README.md

 step2:- cd RootMe
 step3:- chmod 777 rootme.sh
 step4:- bash rootme.sh
+step5:- choose your type of install

+       1. Boot2Root
+       2. JustRoot

-        now it will automatically install all requirements and root your termux wait for a while it will install when it sucsessfully installed just restart your termux to become Root user
+        now it will automatically install all requirements and root your termux wait for a while it will install when it sucsessfully installed just restart your termux to become Root user or type root to become root user

 use this tool for educational purpose only stay leagel